gsx0/Attentive-Region-Embedding-Network-for-Zero-shot-Learning/README.md

 3. If you use our code, please cite our paper: Guo-Sen Xie et al., Attentive Region Embedding Network for Zero-shot Learning, in
 CVPR19.

-4. As an example, We provide a trained model (xxxxxx) of ARE on CUB:PS setting for ZSL.
+4. As an example, We provide a trained model (https://drive.google.com/file/d/1EIuOPi0MjdKUD7mtKlFkbaMF7tCsYedV/view?usp=sharing) of ARE on CUB:PS setting for ZSL.
 The default parameters in main.py will achieve 72.7% ZSL result on CUB.

 5. Contact: gsxiehm@gmail.com